Lord Protector

-Lord Protector (plural: Lords Protector) was a title that has been used in British constitutional law for the head of state.
+Lord Protector (plural: Lords Protector) is a title that has been used in British constitutional law for the head of state.
 It was also a particular title for the British heads of state in respect to the established church.
 It was sometimes used to refer to holders of other temporary posts; for example, a regent acting for the absent monarch.

 Feudal royal regent

-The title of "The Lord Protector" was originally used by royal princes or other nobles exercising a role as protector and defensor of the realm, while sitting also in a council of government, usually when the English monarch was still a minor or otherwise unable to rule.
-It differs from a continental regency because of the separation of powers.
+The title Lord Protector was originally used by royal princes or other nobles exercising a role as protector and defender of the realm, while also sitting (typically as chairman) on a regency council, governing for a monarch who was unable to do so (on account of minority, absence from the realm on Crusade, mental incapacity, etc.).